-As a web developer, obviously, I recommend having a website as part of your digital marketing strategy.
+As a website design and development agency, obviously, we recommend having a website as part of your digital marketing strategy.

-As an SEO, I also wholeheartedly recommend that your website is search engine optimised (SEO) with a unique voice that is ‘on brand’.
+As SEOs we wholeheartedly recommend that your website is search engine optimised (SEO) with a unique voice that is ‘on brand’.

 As a digital Marketer, I sometimes feel overwhelmed doing my own marketing and I have been in digital for a lot of years.
 For a business owner there are so many choices but how do you choose?